 During this workshop, visitors will see how historical events raise profound questions about freedom, obedience, morality and justice.
 What does it mean to challenge authority?

-Fighting for one’s convictions?
-Only obeying orders?
-With historical documents, we will explore the notions of resistance, collaboration, civic duty, or even civil disobedience.
-A philosophical debate in the form of role-playing will illustrate the complexity of ethical dilemmas.
+Fighting for your beliefs?
+Just doing what you’re told?
+With historical documents, we will explore the notions of resistance, collaboration, civic duty, or civil disobedience.
+A philosophical debate in the form of role play will illustrate the complexity of ethical dilemmas.

 For families (children from 10 years old).